megano/churn_case_study/README.md

 trips_in_first_30_days: the number of trips this user took in the first 30 days after signing up
 luxury_car_user: TRUE if the user took a luxury car in their first 30 days; FALSE otherwise
-weekday_pct: the percent of the user’s trips occurring during a weekday Work Flow
+weekday_pct: the percent of the user’s trips occurring during a weekday

-Perform any cleaning, exploratory analysis, and/or visualizations to use the provided data for this analysis.
+# Data Analysis Work Flow

+Analysis Process:
+Exploratory analysis, cleaning, visualizations.
-Build a predictive model to help determine whether or not a user will be retained.
+Build a predictive model to determine whether or not a user will be retained.
 Evaluate the model

-Identify / interpret features that are the most influential in affecting your predictions

-Discuss the validity of your model.
-Issues such as leakage

-Repeat 2 - 5 until you have a satisfactory model
+Identify / interpret features that are the most influential in affecting our predictions Discuss the validity of our model and issues such as leakage Repeat 2 - 5 until we have a satisfactory model

 Deliverables
-Code you used to build the model (submit via pull request)
+Code used to build the model

-A (verbal) presentation including the following points:
+Verbal presentation including:

 How did you compute the target?
 What model did you use in the end?
 Why?